markostanimirovic/juliette/README.md

 ````
 </details>

+As you can see, Juliette way is more declarative.
+Also, the least amount of code is required to define the same logic.
+Instead of creating actions and then adding new conditional branches to the reducer, Juliette's handler creator accepts
+the reducer function on-site.

 ### Simplified Configuration

 You don't need to register reducers to the store anymore!

 ### Framework Agnostic

-Core features of Juliette are implemented in pure TypeScript without framework dependencies.
+Core features of Juliette are implemented in pure TypeScript.
+The library is small in size and has RxJS as the only production dependency.
-Framework specific stuff is located in separated libraries.
+All framework specific stuff is in separate libraries.
+There are two plugin libraries available, for Angular and for React They provide core
+functionalities adapted to the framework design.
+Of course, Juliette can be used in Angular or React without plugins, but that way wouldn't
+be native.

 ## Architecture

+Juliette does not have a much less complex execution flow than NgRx, it just do one part in different way.
+Merging action and reducer in one
+component will reduce the boilerplate but it will not make a mess in complex systems.
+Let's look at the diagram.

 ![Juliette Architecture](https://i.ibb.co/yYS27T4/juliette-architecture.png)